FlorentLM/mokap/README.md

 - [x] Allow GPU video encoding
 - [x] Replace Tk with Qt as the GUI framework
 - [x] Finish calibration mode
+- [x] Add support for Arduino triggers
+- [ ] Add support for daisy-chained cameras as trigger
 - [ ] Add support for other camera brands (FLIR, etc)
-- [ ] Add support for other kinds of triggers (primary/secondary cameras, Arduino, etc)

 <p>(<a href="#readme-top">back to top</a>)</p>